Megafunk/MassSample/README.md

 	));
 ```

-##### 4.6.4.2.2 FMassCommandAddFragmentInstance (singular)
+##### 4.6.3.2.2 FMassCommandAddFragmentInstance (singular)
-Identical to FMassCommandAddFragmentInstanceList besides only taking a single fragment as input instead of a list.
+Identical to `FMassCommandAddFragmentInstanceList` besides only taking a single fragment as input instead of a list.
 <!--(check) FIXMEFUNK when does FStructView being const matter?
 Should this use a different code style or not?-->

-##### 4.6.4.2.3 FBuildEntityFromFragmentInstances
+##### 4.6.3.2.3 FBuildEntityFromFragmentInstances
-Similar to AddFragmentInstances, this uses a list of `FConstStructView`s to create a whole new entity.
+Similar to `AddFragmentInstances`, this uses a list of `FConstStructView`s to create a whole new entity.
 Here we make the `FStructView`s inline.
 ```c++
 FSampleColorFragment ColorFragment;